Back Pain

 This pose can be very challenging for beginners, but it is also one of the most important poses in yoga.
 Cobra pose is a classic posture that can help you achieve greater flexibility and strength.

-You may feel like you are pushing your body too far during this pose for those just starting.
+You may feel like pushing your body too far during this pose for those just starting.
 But if you practice with patience, you will soon realize that it’s an essential part of your practice.

 To perform this pose correctly, make sure you have a partner.
 If you don’t, you may have to adjust your grip on the wall and try again until you can balance yourself.